PaganSeaWitch/twitter-solitare-bot/README.md

 Meaning I didn't have to keep track of anything over the course of the game as the previous tweet had everything.
 I could have done klondike solitare in a similar way, where instead of keeping track of where cards are, just give a random card.
 However, the problem with that approach is that then drawing a card from the top deck would be both infinite and could duplicate.
-Thus instead of trying to make a systemw where I kept track of it, through searching previous tweets.
-I did something far more simple
+Thus instead of trying to make a system where I kept track of it, through searching previous tweets, I did something far more simple

 # DOES THIS WORK?
 I actually have no idea because I wasn't given a twitter developer account by the time the challenge was finished.